 State Government News

-On 1 November 2017, the Non-conforming Building Products – Chain of Responsibility and Other Matters Amendment Act has come into effect in Queensland.
+On 1 November 2017 The Non-Conforming Building Products – Chain of Responsibility and Other Matters Amendment Act came into effect in Queensland:

 Information on non-conforming building products in NSW: